hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 ***Estimated duration: 5-8 minutes.***

 The high-level programing language *Python3* is pre-installed on Debian Linux 10.x and needed to launch the compiler script for TELEMAC.
 To launch *Python3*, open *Terminal* and type `python3`.
-To exit *Python*, type `exit()`.
+To exit Python, type `exit()`.

-TELEMAC requires the following additional *Python* libraries:
+TELEMAC requires the following additional Python libraries:

 * [*NumPy*](https://numpy.org/)
 * [*SciPy*](https://scipy.org/)